 Clever is a full-service flat-fee broker that works with sellers and buyers in California.
 Clever Partner Agents are top-rated real estate agents from major brands — like Keller Williams or Century 21 — who are experts in their local markets.

-With Clever, you get the best of both worlds.
-Partner Agents offer the same full service as traditional agents, but have agreed to work for a flat fee of $3,000, or 1% if a home sells for more than $350,000.
+Pricing: Partner Agents offer the same full service as traditional agents, but have agreed to work for 1.5% or a minimum of $3,000 if a home sells.
+So with Clever, you get the best of both worlds.

 - Free consultation within 24 hours